patrocinio/cloud-private-bootcamp/Day1/icp-installation/icp-installation-pvs.md

 - vip_iface, cluster_vip
 - proxy_vip_iface, proxy_vip

 You may want to include a `version` attribute in `config.yaml`.
-I if you do, be sure it matches the version of the images in the docker registry that you want to use.
+If you do, be sure it matches the version of the images in the docker registry that you want to use.
 You can do a `docker images` list to check the version tags of the available images.
 The version that will be deployed is set to an appropriate default in a YAML file in the icp-inception container so it setting the `version` value in `config.yaml` is intended for cases where the docker registry being used contains images from more than one version.

 Likewise, you may want to include a `backup_version` attribute value in the `config.yaml`.
 Again, make sure the value of `backup_version` makes sense for the docker registry in use in that it matches the tag on the images that are intended to be the backup version.